 In addition to moves, Double Dragon has a variety of weapons that can be carried from fight to fight (this was altered in the NES version, where weapons could only be used if the enemy it was taken from is still alive).
 There are four weapons; baseball bats, whips (neither of which are incredibly effective), knives (which are arguably the most powerful weapons in the game), and explosives (timed explosives which can be thrown).

-Released in 1988 (and later on the Wii Virtual Console in 2008), the NES version of Double Dragon was among the better received versions of the game.
-Published by Tradewest, Double Dragon on the NES has many differences from the arcade game on which it is based, beyond the obvious graphical and sound quality differences.
+Released in 1988 (and later on the Wii Virtual Console in 2008), the NES version of Double Dragon was among the better received ports of the game.
+Published by Tradewest, Double Dragon on the NES has many differences from the arcade game on which it is based, beyond the obvious decrease in graphical and sound quality.
 The plot was altered, due to the exclusion of a two-player cooperative mode.
 Rather than fighting the leader of the Shadow Warriors, Billy Lee faces off against his brother, Jimmy Lee.

 Other than the single player story, there are a few other modes that implement two player gameplay.
 Mode A allows players to do a tag-team style game, alternating who is playing after each death.
 Mode B is a one-on-one tournament fighting game, where players can choose to fight either computer controlled opponents or player controlled characters.